anisotropi4/siskin/README.md

 Calculate the transport demand edge-weight from the product of the source and target population between the 45 grouped urban population centres divided by edge length.

-Recursively apply the `NetworkX` network analysis `preflow_push` algorith to calculate a shortest-path network edge weight as follows:
+Recursively apply the `NetworkX` network analysis `preflow_push` algorithm to calculate a shortest-path network edge weight as follows:

-* Use the `preflow_push` algorith to calculate maximum single-commodity flow between each pair of the 45 grouped urban population centres
+* Use the `preflow_push` algorithm to calculate maximum single-commodity flow between each pair of the 45 grouped urban population centres
 * Sum these directional flow values to calculate total flow between the 45 grouped urban population
 * Sum the directed flow to calculate the undirected flow value
 * Sum the flow across each shared edge in the shortest-path network